 Industry Analysis & Industry Trends

 The Gyms and Fitness Centres industry has run into trouble during the past five years.
-During the previous decade, the industry went from strength to strength as rising concern for health and supportive economic conditions underpinned strong growth in revenue and establishment numbers.
-Since 2008-09, however, consumers have focused on their economic concerns, so many have chosen to cancel their gym membership and exercise independently at no cost.
-Other gymgoers have traded down to a new breed of budget gyms, which do not require long-term contracts and charge less because they only offer basic services.
-As a result, established players like Fitness First and LA Fitness have suffered from falling membership and been forced to sell or close gyms... purchase to read more
+Challenging economic conditions have led some gym-goers to cancel their gym membership or exercise independently at no cost.
+Other gym-goers have traded down to a new breed of budget gyms, which do not require long-term contracts and charge less because they only offer basic services.
+As a result, established players like Fitness First and LA Fitness have suffered from falling membership numbers and been forced to sell or close gyms.
+Newer budget operators like Pure Gym, meanwhile, have done well, attracting the investment to finance further expansion in the next five years.
+IBISWorld expects industry revenue to increase at a compound annual rate of 0.8% over the five years through 2014-15... purchase to read more

 Industry Report - Industry Investment Chapter

 Gyms have always been both labour and capital intensive, and both the complexity of fitness equipment and the numbers of personal trainers have gradually increased over the past decade.
 These are the two strongest points of differentiation when gym location is removed.
 This means that the cost outlay for the average fitness centre is relatively similar for equipment and labour over a year.
-For every £1.00 spent on capital requirements, £2.64 is spent on staff wages.
-As seen in the cost structure, wages are estimated to account for 31.2% of industry revenue in 2013-14, while capital costs (represented by depreciation expenses) account for 11.8% of revenue.
+For every £1.00 spent on capital requirements, £2.72 is spent on staff wages.

-Capital requirements include the cost of fitness equipment, buildings, furniture and computers... purchase to read more
+Capital requirements include the cost of fitness equipment, buildings, furniture and computers.
+The best-performing fitness centres have a wide range of equipment catering to different workout styles and goals... purchase to read more